fpjohnston/TECO-64/doc/linux.md

  - Do not use TECO_MEMORY to find the name of the last edited file.

 -n, --nodefaults
- - Disable all defaults (equivalent to -c -i -m -v).
+ - Equivalent to --noinitialize --nomemory --novtedit.

 -R, --readonly
  - Open specified for inspection (using the ER command), and read in first page.